-THE OFFERING Class A common stock offered by us 7,700,000 shares Class A common stock to be outstanding after this offering 7,776,652 shares Class B common stock to be outstanding after this offering 52,033,287 (1) shares, representing approximately 87% of our total outstanding shares of capital stock and 98% of the voting power of our outstanding capital stock.
-Total common stock to be outstanding after this offering 59,809,939 shares Voting rights Following this offering, we will have two classes of authorized common stock: class A common stock and class B common stock.
+52,033,287(1) shares, representing approximately 87% of our total outstanding shares of capital stock and 98% of the voting power of our outstanding capital stock.

+Following this offering, we will have two classes of authorized common stock; class A common stock and class B common stock.
 Only Cypress, its successors in interest and its subsidiaries may hold shares of class B common stock unless Cypress distributes its shares of class B common stock to its stockholders in a tax-free distribution.
 The rights of the holders of class A and class B common stock are substantially similar, except with respect to voting, conversion and other protective provisions as set forth in this prospectus.
 The holders of class B common stock shall be entitled to eight votes per share and the holders of class A common stock shall be entitled to one vote per share.
 Each share of class B common stock is convertible into one share of class A common stock at any time.
-In the event that Cypress, its successors in interest and its subsidiaries collectively own less than 40% of the shares of all classes of our common stock to its stockholders prior to such time, each outstanding share of class B common stock will automatically convert into one share of class A common stock.
+In the event that Cypress, its successors in interest and its subsidiaries collectively own less than 40% of the shares of all classes of our common stock then outstanding and Cypress has not effected a tax-free distribution of our class B common stock to its stockholders prior to such time, each outstanding share of class B common stock will automatically convert into one share of class A common stock.
 See "Description of Capital Stock."

-Use of proceeds We intend to use approximately \$45 million to \$55 million of the net proceeds from this offering for the expansion of our manufacturing capacity and the remainder for general corporate purposes, including working capital.
+We intend to use approximately \$45 million to \$55 million of the net proceeds from this offering for the expansion of our manufacturing capacity and the remainder for general corporate purposes, including working capital.
 We may use approximately \$10 million of the proceeds to purchase our Philippines manufacturing facility from Cypress, which we have the option to do under our lease.
 We may also use a portion of the net proceeds to acquire complementary technologies or businesses.
-See "Use of Proceeds."
-Proposed Nasdaq National Market symbol "SPWR"
+See "Use of

+Proceeds."
+"SPWR"